bva100/pipestack-sdk-php/README.md

 ## Features

--Provides an easy-to-use HTTP client for all supported PipeStack endpoints and authentication protocols.
+- Provides an easy-to-use HTTP client for all supported PipeStack endpoints and authentication protocols.
--Create multiple config classes to handle different environments -Provides a built in factory to abstract away the logic associated with instantiating the SDK
+- Create multiple config classes to handle different environments
+- Provides a built in factory to abstract away the logic associated with instantiating the SDK

 ## Getting Started
 1. **Sign up for PipeStack** – Before you begin, you'll need a PipeStack account.
 Set one up at http://pipestack.com/user/register .